Guidelines for the Awarding of Honorary Degrees

 The nomination form may be accessed from the University Secretariat website.

-5.2 Citation
+2. Citation

 The citation will be presented to Senate as the basis for the nomination and to inform Senate’s decision to award the honorary degree.
-The citation should summarize the nominee’s accomplishments, the significance of their achievements, and the impact of such on the local, national or international community.
-(The citation should not be a list of positions held, awards received, etc. Such information should be left to the resume/curriculum vitae.
-Summaries should avoid technical terminology.)
+The citation should summarize the nominee’s accomplishments, the significance of their achievements, and the impact of such on the local, national, or international community.
+(The citation should not be a list of positions held, award received, etc. Such information should be left to the resumé/curriculum vitae.
+Summaries should avoid technical terminology).
+The suggested rationale for the awarding of an honorary degree from the University of Guelph should be included in the citation.

 As a general guideline, the citation should approximate 250 words.

-5.3 Appraisal
+3. Appraisal

 The detailed appraisal should describe fully the extraordinary and/or transformational nature of the candidate’s achievements, and the related impact on their particular field of endeavour or on the larger community.
-The appraisal should not to be a list of activities; rather, it should provide context (i.e. to understand why the candidate’s achievements are important, the real impact of their contributions, and why the University of Guelph, particularly, should honour that individual).
+The appraisal should not be a list of activities; rather, should provide context (i.e., to understand why the candidate’s achievements are important, the real impact of their contributions, and why the University of Guelph, particularly, should honour that individual).

 As a general guideline, the appraisal should approximate 750 words.

-5.4 Resume or Curriculum Vitae (C.V.)
+4. Resumé or Curriculum Vitae (C.V.)

-Where a resume or C.V. is not available, a comprehensive biography and/or other sources of information which outline the candidate’s achievements should be included with the nomination.
+Where a resumé or C.V. is not available, a comprehensive biography and/or other sources of information which outline the candidate’s achievements should be included with the nomination.

-5.5 Letters of support
+5. Letters of support

-• Augment, rather than simply reiterate, the material contained in the other documentation;
+a.
+Augment, rather than simply reiterate, the material contained in the other documentation;

-• Speak to the broader context of the candidate’s achievements;
+b.
+Speak to the broader context of the candidate’s achievements;

-• Indicate the relationship, if any, between the letter writers and the candidate and the basis for their knowledge of the candidate’s achievements.
+c.
+Indicate the relationship, if any, between the letter writers and the candidate and the basis for their knowledge of the candidate’s achievements.

-5.6 Evidence of institutional support
+6. Evidence of institutional support

-6. Confidentiality
+Confidentiality

-1. It is extremely important that all involved in the submission of nominations recognize that this is a confidential process.
+1. It is extremely important that all involved in the submission of the nominations recognize that this is a confidential process.
 In particular, nominees should not be informed that they are under consideration.

 2. The only names ever to be made public are those who are offered the award by the President of the University and who accept the award.